The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

-Let the distinguished order ideal in the set of interior vertices of $T$ be $I = \{ 3 \}$.
-Then $R_T(I)$ is the convex hull of the following 6 vertices with coordinates corresponding to the labeled edge or vertex.
+\begin{example} Let $T$ be the 4-leaf tree pictured in Figure \ref{fig:4leafexample}.
+Let the distinguished order ideal in the set of internal nodes of $T$ be $I = \{ 3 \}$.
+Then $R_T(I)$ is the convex hull of the following 6 vertices with coordinates corresponding to the labeled edge or node.